Bradley-Buchner/Bradley-Buchner/README.md

 Lately, I've been...
 - 🧬 [building SynergyGT](https://github.com/Bradley-Buchner/worm_synergy): a graph transformer model for predicting pairs of gene perturbations that synergistically alter lifespan in the roundworm *C. elegans*.
-- :zap: [evaluating *biVI*](https://github.com/Bradley-Buchner/cs7170_project): a generative model for scRNA-seq data grounded in the biophysics of transcription.
+- :zap: [experimenting with *biVI*](https://github.com/Bradley-Buchner/cs7170_project): a generative model for scRNA-seq data grounded in the biophysics of transcription.
 - 🤖 [contributing to INDRA](https://github.com/gyorilab/indra): an automated knowledge assembly system for molecular biology.
 - 🕸️ [working with *Mutual Interactors*](https://github.com/Bradley-Buchner/milieu_worm): a network-based machine learning framework for predicting phenotype associations in molecular networks.